 Another challenge is to protect your product against supply-chain attacks.
 The attacker targets your continuous deployment pipeline to deploy malicious code into the products.
 Treat your supply chain as the critical component that it is.
 Apply security best practices such as enforcing two-factor authentication, using security tokens to sign the releases etc.

 Let’s turn our attention to our system architecture itself, and how to make it future-proof.
 One key principle, which has led the Internet to its success, is the end-to-end principle.
 The end-to-end principle basically states that only end hosts need to implement a given application; other participants in the networks are application-agnostic.

-On top of that it’s a good idea to have as much of your application logic as possible at the cloud or edge, not in the IoT device itself.
+It’s a good idea to have as much of your application logic as possible at the cloud or edge.
+Not in the IoT device itself.
 This is simply because the device is by far the hardest and riskiest to upgrade.
 This also eases CI/CD, as simpler devices are simpler to mock.

 Avoid technical lock-in for your standards/technology

 In most markets, standard compliance is a must; but it will also benefit your product’s future-proofness.
 Building on standards means you nearly have a guarantee that there will exist long-term maintained open-source implementations of the components and tools you need.
 This means you can spend less time building infrastructure protocols and focus on your application.
 When the time comes, you can port your application to a different stack if necessary.

 By using standard protocols, you have a whole community to rely on for things like design choice, bug detection, security leaks etc., compared to the capacity within one single company.
 The more something is used the higher likelihood it will remain and still be maintained in 20 years from now.
 Think of how nice it is in other areas that things are standardized.
 Like the fact that you can buy a USB-C cable in many different stores and that it works with a great number of devices.